mariavasilkin/Mongo-Login/README.md

 Mongo-Login
 ===========
+Maria and Sunnam's Project!
+Notes:
+	- We worked together from Maria's account in class a lot, so a lot of the earlier commits are from her account

+Assignment:

 You'll work with one partner (your choice) - put the stuff under submissions and make sure the folder name and or README specifies who the group is comprised of.